AdamCiuris/nixos/readme.md

 nix-shell '<home-manager>' -A install
 ```

-Run `bash link-home` which clears everything in your nix home-manger config and relinks.
+Run `bash link-standalone` which clears everything in your nix home-manger config and relinks.